Why These Exist

 Plain-English definitions for the terms you'll see on every loan offer, term sheet, and application.

 A multiplier applied to your loan amount to determine total repayment.
-Borrow $100K at a 1.25 factor rate and you repay $125K.
+Your total repayment equals the loan amount multiplied by the factor rate — fixed regardless of how quickly you pay it back.
 Common on working capital loans, merchant cash advances, and revenue-based financing.
 Unlike APR, factor rates do not decrease if you repay early.

 The annualized cost of borrowing, including interest and fees.
 Used on equipment financing, SBA loans, and term loans.
 APR accounts for compounding — the faster you repay, the less total interest you pay.

 The total amount you pay above the original loan amount.
-On a $100K loan with $25K in total fees and interest, your cost of capital is $25K.
+Your cost of capital is the difference between what you borrow and what you repay in total, including all interest and fees.
 This is the single most important number to compare across offers.

 An upfront fee charged by the lender for processing the loan, typically 1–5% of the loan amount.
-Sometimes deducted from your funding amount — so a $100K loan with a 3% origination fee means you receive $97K but repay $100K plus interest.
+When deducted from your funding amount, you receive less than the loan amount but still repay the full balance plus interest.
+Always ask whether the fee is added to your balance or subtracted from your proceeds.

 A public notice that a lender has a security interest in your business assets.
 Common on working capital and term loans.
 It does not mean the lender owns your assets — it establishes their priority if you default.